pyOpenSci/software-peer-review/how-to/onboarding-guide.md

   review process
 * Technical expertise in Python packaging
 * Awareness of the importance of documentation and package usability
-* Awareness of the importance of CI / test suites to ensure robust software development
+* Awareness of the importance of CI/test suites to ensure robust software development

 We also strive to ensure our editorial team is diverse and comprised of people